xzl01/ghc/docs/users_guide/using-warnings.rst

     file in the current directory is shadowing one with the same module name in a library or other directory.

+    This flag was not implemented correctly and is now deprecated.
+    It will be removed in a later version of GHC.

 .. ghc-flag:: -Widentities
     :shortdesc: warn about uses of Prelude numeric conversions that are probably the identity (and hence could be omitted)